termi/StringAlter/README.md

 ```

 The fragments does not need to be sorted but must not overlap.
-More examples in `test/alter-tests.js`
+More examples in `test`

 ## API